matthewp14/mongo-blog-backend/2dREADME.md

 ### Assumptions
 It is assumed that all of the .sql files from Lab2c have been run prior to running the front end application.

+After a 'register' command, the user is automatically logged into the system and given access to their respective commands.